Book Tickets for the Acropolis or “Akropolis”

 Acropolis Tours with a Guide – Tickets for the Acropolis

-A pass for a Guided Tour of the Acropolis can be purchased tickets for the acropolis online for €45 at the GetYourGuide website.
+You can buy a €45 pass for a Guided Tour of the Acropolis on the GetYourGuide website.

-This ticket includes admission to the Acropolis, the ability to skip some lines, and a one-and-a-half hour tour with a local guide.
+This ticket includes admission to the Acropolis, the ability to skip some lines, and a one-and-a-half-hour tour with a local guide.

 GetYourGuide offers a variety of walking tours to choose from.